Chevrolet Impala (fourth generation): 1965

 Engine choices included the inline six-cylinder as well as the famous Chevrolet small-block and big-block V8s.
-Automatic transmission buyers were given the option of the newly introduced three-range Turbo Hydra-Matic for the newly introduced Mark IV big-block engine, displacing 396 cubic inches.
+Automatic transmission buyers were given the option of the newly introduced three-speed Turbo Hydra-Matic for the newly introduced Mark IV big-block engine, displacing 396 cubic inches.
 The old 409 cuin "W" engine was discontinued early in the 1965 model year, so early-production '65s got the 409, available only in four-barrel 340 and 400 horsepower options.
 The new 396 Turbo Jet V8 was the first General Motors engine to receive the Rochester Quadra-Jet four-barrel carburetor that would become a mainstay until the early 1980s.
 The new 396 was available as a 325-horsepower version with 10.25 to 1 compression ratio and hydraulic lifters or a high-performance version with 11 to 1 compression ratio, solid lifters and 425 horsepower.